TheCherno/Hazel/README.md

 - Test the game inside Hazelnut, including the ability to save/load the created game,
 - Load and play the game inside Sandbox.

 We want everyone to be able to play the game on all desktop platforms (Windows, Mac and Linux).
-When this is implemented, another attempt at the "Creating a game 1 one hour using Hazel" will be made to see how far the engine has become.
+When this is implemented, another attempt at the "Creating a game in 1 one hour using Hazel" will be made to see how far the engine has become.

 [![Twitter](https://img.shields.io/badge/%40thecherno--blue.svg?style=social&logo=Twitter)](https://twitter.com/thecherno)
 [![Instagram](https://img.shields.io/badge/thecherno--red.svg?style=social&logo=Instagram)](https://www.instagram.com/thecherno)